-If you’re considering exporting to Mexico, Shipping Solutions export documentation software can help you quickly create the necessary documents and stay compliant with export regulations.
-Click here to register for a free online demo of the software.
+If you’re considering exporting to Mexico, consider this: Shipping Solutions export documentation software can help you quickly create the necessary documents and stay compliant with export regulations.
+Register here for a free online demo of the software.

-This article was first published in December 2017 and has been updated to include current information, links and formatting.
-It is one in a series of articles exploring exporting to specific countries across the globe, including China, Canada, India, Japan and the United Kingdom.
+This article was first published in 2017 and has been updated to include current information, links and formatting.
+It is one in a series of articles exploring exporting to specific countries across the globe, including China, Canada, India, Japan, Mexico and the United Kingdom.

 About the Author: David Noah